jverzani/BinderPlots.jl/docs/src/basic-graphics.md

 #### Series arguments

 The special keyword arguments `line`, `marker`, and `fill` are iterated over to fill in keyword arguments.
-For example, passing `line=(5, (:red,:blue),, 0.25, :dash)` will:

-Draw the line for any odd number series with `linewidth=5`; color `rgb(:red, 0.25)`; and line style `:dash`.
+For example, passing `line=(5, (:red, :blue), 0.25, :dash)` will: Draw the line for any odd number series with `linewidth=5`; color `rgb(:red, 0.25)`; and line style `:dash`.
 Even numbered series (when present) will have color `rgb(:blue, 0.25)` and the modified line width and style, as the values are recycled when there are multiple series specified.

 The container passed to `line` has the following mappings:

-* symbols and strings are matched against the linestyles, then the lineshapes.
-When there is no match, they are assumed to be colors.
+* symbols and strings are matched against the linestyles, then the lineshapes; if there is no match, they are assumed to specify a color
 * `rgb` values are passed to the `linecolor` attributed
 * a number which is an integer specifies the line width; a number in `(0,1)` is taken as a transparency argument and passed to `linealpha`.

 The container passed to `marker` has the following mappings:

-* symbols are matched against known marker shapes; if there is no match then the symbol is assumed to be a color
+* symbols are matched against known marker shapes; if there is no match then the symbol is assumed to specify a color
 * size, color, and transparency are as for `line`

 The container passed to `fill` has the following mappings:

-* symbols are matched against fill styles; if there is no match it is assumed to be `fillcolor`.
+* symbols are matched against fill styles; if there is no match the the symbol is assumed to specify a color
 * a `true` indicates the fill style should be `toself`
 * a number in `(0,1)` indicates a transparency level
 * a `0` sets fill style = `:tozeroy`.
 (Other integers are not available, as in `Plots.jl`)